Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Network modeling

 \subsection{Model G-L. Global information, Local decision making.}

-In this second model, nodes had information about direct connections to local neighbours (as in model L-L) as well as indirect connections to other nodes (\ie paths including one or more intermediate nodes).
+In this second model, nodes had information about direct connections to local neighbors (as in model L-L) as well as indirect connections to other nodes (\ie paths including one or more intermediate nodes).
 The procedure to create links mimicked that of model L-L, but the criterion considered in step 2 changed in order to capture the additional information available to settlements.
-Hence, instead of choosing always the nearest geographical neighbor, the model takes into account a normalized distance $R$ that is calculated as follows:
+Hence, instead of always choosing the nearest geographical neighbor, the model takes into account a normalized distance $R$ that is calculated as follows:

 Where $d_{ij}$ is the geographic distance between node $i$ and node $j$, and $L_{ij}$ is the length of the shortest existing path between them.
-Accordingly, model G-L followed these steps: \begin{enumerate} \item A node $i$ was drawn at random from the total population. \item $R_i(j)$ values were computed for all nodes $j$ in the system (except for $i$). \item The node $j^*$ with the minimum $R_i$ was selected and a link between $i$ and that node $j^*$ was created. \end{enumerate}

-The function $R_i(j)$ balances costs and benefits, prioritizing those links that shorten long paths (large $L_{ij}$) while wasting little resources (short $d_{ij}$).
+Accordingly, model G-L followed these steps: \begin{enumerate} \item A node $i$ was drawn at random from the total population. \item $R_i(j)$ values were computed for all nodes $j$ in the system (except for $i$). \item The node $j^*$ with the minimum $R_i$ was selected and a link between $i$ and that node $j^*$ was created. \end{enumerate} The function $R_i(j)$ balances costs and benefits, prioritizing those links that shorten long paths (large $L_{ij}$) while wasting little resources (short $d_{ij}$).
 As in model L-L, steps 1, 2, and 3 were repeated until the sum of all the link lengths reached that of the empirical system being modeled.
 Notice that, in principle, nodes provided with more information than in model L-L should be able to make 'clever' decisions limiting the waste of resources (\ie creating roads making non significant contributions).

 Once again the model had a stochastic component, that is, it was partially ruled by chance.
 Therefore, each realization had its own microscopic characteristics, but all of them shared some macroscopic commonalities.